Dore Ashton

-Dore Ashton (May 21, 1928 – January 30, 2017) was a writer, professor and critic on modern and contemporary art.
+Dore Ashton (May 21, 1928 – January 30, 2017) was an American writer, professor and critic on modern and contemporary art.

 Biography

 Ashton was born in Newark, New Jersey, on May 21, 1928.
 She was the author or editor of more than thirty books on art, including Noguchi East and West, About Rothko, American Art Since 1945, The New York School: A Cultural Reckoning and Picasso On Art.
 Ashton also contributed to many publications, including Art Digest. and worked as an art critic at The New York Times.
-Ashton was one of the New York art critics who championed the New York School, whose members also included Harold Rosenberg and Barbara Rose.
+Ashton was one of the New York art critics who championed the New York School, along with Harold Rosenberg and Barbara Rose.
 Ashton's 1983 work on Mark Rothko, About Rothko, remains a source of much discussion about the artist.
 Ashton's last book, David Rankin: The New York Years, on artist David Rankin was published in 2013.

 Ashton was a professor of art history at the Cooper Union in New York City and a senior critic in painting and printmaking at Yale.
-Ashton received an M.A. from Harvard University.
+Ashton received a bachelor's degree in literature from the University of Wisconsin and an M.A. in art history from Harvard University.

 Ashton died on January 30, 2017, at the age of 88 in the Bronx, New York City, New York.